Jan Sýkora: Viktoria Plzeň

 On 6 July 2022, Sýkora signed a three-year contract with Czech First League side Viktoria Plzeň.

+Sigma Olomouc

+On 4 January 2025, Sýkora signed a contact with Sigma Olomouc until the end of the season with two-year option.

 International career

-Sýkora got his first call up to the senior Czech Republic side for a friendly against Armenia and a 2018 FIFA World Cup qualification match against Northern Ireland in August 2016.
+In August 2016, Sýkora got his first call-up to the Czech Republic national football team for a friendly match against Armenia and 2018 FIFA World Cup qualification match against Northern Ireland.
+He debuted against the former opponent on 31 August.
+In November 2017, Sýkora scored his first international goal in a 2–1 victory against Iceland.